Instructor Guide to Creating a My Media In-Video Quiz in Canvas

 In addition, there’s no way to set a time limit on a video quiz or extend the time.
 In general, the functionality for grading video quizzes is not as sophisticated as with Canvas quizzes.
 Videos quizzes should be used as a "pre-test" or "practice test" that is worth a very small percentage of the final score, and Canvas quizzes should remain the primary method to assess student performance.

-Uploading a video for a video quiz:
+Uploading or add a video for a video quiz:

 Creating a video quiz: